tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://reggiedeepdive.com/wp-content/uploads/2020/03/Panic-A-Killer-Defense-Part-Two.pdf p.3

-<mark>“There may be some evidence in this case of homosexuality.
+<mark>"There may be some evidence in this case of homosexuality.
 If the evidence should show any person whose name comes up during the trial of this case was involved in acts of homosexuality, would that fact alone create prejudice or sympathy for that person?”
 According to court records, one juror said: "You can't expect me to say this isn't going to make any difference to me if this man was a homosexual."
-The newspaper account said, “No jurors were choice one the first day of the trial."</mark>
+The newspaper account said, "No jurors were choice one the first day of the trial."</mark>

 </from>
 </compare>